atsign-foundation/at_client_sdk/packages/at_client/README.md

 print(isNotified); // true if notified
 ```

-- Notify an update operation to an atsign.
+- Notify an update operation to an atSign.

 ```dart
 String toAtsign = '@bob';